Musical Theatre Podcast | Episode 2 – All About Jukebox Musicals

 If you’re confused to why I have a podcast about musicals check out Episode 1.
 It’s where I talk about why I love musicals so much.
-Don’t worry I’m still blogging about travel too, but now I’ll be having a podcast on musicals too.
+Don’t worry I’m still blogging about travel, but now I have a podcast on musicals as well.

 Where to Listen to Episode 2?